Deploy Office 2010-2000 add-in / plugin

 Version-specific folders

-• An executable called downloader; it downloads the .MSI file from {Installation URL}/{Language code}/{Version} and runs it.
-It is launched either by setup.exe (after installing prerequisites) or by the user (if no prerequisites are used).
+• an unmanaged executable that Add-in Express generates.
+The executable is called downloader.
+If no prerequisites are specified, it downloads the .MSI file from {Installation URL}/{Language code}/{Version} and runs it.
+If prerequisites are specified, it launches setup.exe located in the prerequisites folder, waits for the prerequisites to get installed; and then downloads and runs the .MSI.
 The file name of the downloader is set to the name of your project, such as myaddin1.exe.

 Updating an Office extension via ClickTwice :)